simonaszilinskas/medcomplete-extension/README.md

 ## Development

 ### API Configuration
-The extension uses OpenRouter's free Gemma model.
-The API key is currently hardcoded in `background.js` but should be moved to user settings in production.
+The extension uses OpenRouter's Gemma model for now - at term it shall use MedGemma powered by Vertex AI.
+The API key is in user settings.

 ### Key Components